 Learn how to build a forecast chart in Excel!
-It is a custom combination chart which uses one column and two line chart.
+It is a custom combination chart that uses one column and two line charts.
 In this article, I’m going to show you how to create a simple forecast chart using conditionally formatted colors.

 What is a forecast chart?

 Let us see the main task: we want to show the trend of the last period.
 In standard graphs, you can configure this view so that there is a red arrow at the end of the line if we are in a recession and green if there is a rise.